 - Egon Hotel Hamburg City: This hotel is a convenient choice for exploring more of the city.
 It’s a three-star hotel with smaller rooms and reasonable prices.
 While it’s not on the same block as any of the historic sites, it’s only a few minutes walk to the centre of Altona and St. Pauli.

-✔ Best area to stay for nightlife and music
+✔ Best neighbourhood to stay in Hamburg for nightlife and music

 The modern St. Pauli district is one of the best places to visit in Hamburg, despite its reputation as one of the most notorious red-light districts in Europe.
 In the past, the streets were quite raunchy and not very family-friendly.
 Like Times Square in New York, the area currently has a cleaned-up image, but still retains some of its old grit.